Small Business HQ

 3. The long-term cost of off-the-shelf CRM tools is higher than that of custom-built CRMs.

 5. As you might have to change the way you manage customer relations, you will observe some employee downtime and a steep learning curve.
+This can be one of the most significant challenges in implementation.

 6. There is a risk to data security as you will be trusting a third-party software vendor with your customer data.